e-Spirit/smartliving-app/README.md

 ## Legal Notices

-The SmartLiving App is a reference of [e-Spirit AG](http://www.e-spirit.com) AG, Dortmund, Germany.
+The SmartLiving App is a reference of [e-Spirit GmbH](http://www.e-spirit.com) , Dortmund, Germany.
 The SmartLiving App is subject to the Apache-2.0 license.

 ## Disclaimer